orientechnologies/orientdb-docs/java/Java-MultiModel-Data-API.md

 - [**`OElement`**](ref/OElement.md): represents plain documents (so also vertices and edges).
 It includes methods to manipulate properties and to check if current element is a vertex or an edge.

   *Attention: until v 2.2 the Document API relied on ODocument class only.
-ODocument is still there as the main implementation of OElement, but please don't use it directly, always use OElement instead*
+ODocument is still there as the main implementation of [`OElement`](ref/OElement.md), but please don't use it directly, always use OElement instead*
 - [**`OVertex`**](ref/OVertex.md): is the basic interface for vertices, it includes methods to manipulate and traverse connected edges and vertices
 - [**`OEdge`**](ref/OEdge.md): is the basic interface for edges, it includes methods to retrieve info regarding connected vertices